 An impressive collection of Hine’s photos and an accessible description of his life work.
 Students will be amazed by his photographs.

-The World's Working Children
+Listen to Us: The World’s Working Children

 Jane Springer.
 Toronto: Groundwood Books, 1997.

 A beautifully done book with impressive photos that clearly lays out the story of child labor in the world and how people are fighting against it.

 Mother Jones and the March of the Mill Children

 Penny Colman.
 Brookfield, CN: Millbrook Press, 1994.

 A story book with quality photos that tells of the historic march against child labor in 1903.